CredentialCompassJump to FAQ

 1. 1.
 Meet New Mexico eligibility requirements for Clinical and Counseling Psychologist licensure.

-4. 4.
-Submit your application to the New Mexico Regulation & Licensing Department~Boards and Commissions Division~New Mexico Board of Psychologist Examiners.
+6. 6.
+Submit the application to New Mexico Regulation & Licensing Department~Boards and Commissions Division~New Mexico Board of Psychologist Examiners and monitor board communications.

 Salary Insights in New Mexico